Enter the semi-major axis of the orbit, the mass of the satellite, and the mass of the central object to determine the orbital period.

 An orbital period is a measure of time it takes a smaller body to orbit around another object.

-In the case of an ellipse, simply replace the radius between objects with the average of the major and minor axis of orbit.
+In the case of an ellipse, simply replace the radius between objects with the average of the major and minor axis of the orbit.